intercellular/cell/README.md

 Cell has one and only one design goal: **Easy**.

-1. Easy to learn: There is not even an API to learn or memorize.
+1. Easy to learn: There is NO API to learn.
 You just need to remember 3 rules.
-2. Easy to use: All you need to get started is a single HTML file with a single `<script src>` line.
+2. Easy to use: You just need a single HTML file with a single `<script src>` line to get started.
-3. Easy to read: "The 3 rules" of Cell enforce a certain simple structure to your app, making them much more readable.
-Even non-programmers should be able to grasp what's going on.
+3. Easy to read: Cell lets you express your app as a piece of JSON-like, human-readable data structure.
-4. Easy to integrate: Cell doesn't force you to switch your entire stack.
-"Integration" into your existing websites is as simple as copy and pasting a Youtube embed code.
+4. Easy to integrate: Integrating Cell into your existing website is as simple as copy and pasting a Youtube embed code.
-5. Easy to reuse: Cell is a hyper functional programming framework.
-You can write everything in stateless functions instead of classes and objects, making it extremely reusable.
+5. Easy to reuse: Everything is powered by stateless functions instead of classes and objects, making it extremely modular.
-6. Easy to maintain: No complex development workfolw.
-No NPM, No Webpack, No Babel, just plain vanilla Javascript.
+6. Easy to maintain: "Development workflow" doesn't exist.
+No NPM, No Webpack, No Babel, just vanilla Javascript.

 <br>